MattNannetti/npProject/README.md

 - Most of the front-end design and static pages

--NodeJS routes and server setup
+- NodeJS routes and server setup

+- Implementing Front End into Node environment

 ## Ressources